 I am most definitely NOT a morning person.
 I’m on autopilot until my coffee kicks in, so I tend to make quick breakfasts.
 On the rare occasion I am awake enough to cook, this is one of my favorite breakfasts.
 It’s my version of the classic Southern breakfast that’s not too complicated, fast, and filling.
 But I think my favorite thing about it is the leftovers.
 I can get several breakfasts and I just have to cook once.
 Beautiful!

 I almost always make this recipe with just 3 ingredients: grits, eggs, and sausage or bacon.
 It keeps things simple and it tastes good.
 I don’t need much more in the morning.
 Except for coffee.

-There have been occasions when I have added extra ingredients my Southern breakfast bowl.
-I’ve thrown in vegetables (onions, mushrooms and cherry tomatoes), fresh herbs, diced potatoes, etc. It all depends on what I have laying around and can be a great way to use up leftovers from other recipes.
+There have been occasions when I have added extra ingredients to my Southern breakfast bowl.
+I’ve thrown in vegetables (onions, mushrooms, and cherry tomatoes), fresh herbs, diced potatoes, etc. It all depends on what I have laying around and can be a great way to use up leftovers from other recipes.

 - 1 cup yellow grits